-- We are a development stage company with a history of operating losses, and we expect losses to continue for the indefinite future.
+- We are a clinical stage company with a history of operating losses, and we expect losses to continue for the indefinite future.
 These factors raise substantial doubt regarding our ability to continue as a going concern. - All of our product candidates are in clinical development.
-If we are unable to successfully develop, receive regulatory approval for and commercialize our product candidates, or successfully develop any other product candidates, or experience significant delays in doing so, our business will be harmed. - The FDA regulatory approval process is lengthy and time-consuming, and we may experience significant delays in the clinical development and regulatory approval of our product candidates.
+If we are unable to successfully develop, receive regulatory approval for and commercialize our product candidates, or successfully develop any other product candidates, or experience significant delays in doing so, our business will be harmed. - The FDA regulatory approval process is lengthy and time-consuming, and we may experience significant delays in the clinical development and regulatory approval of our product candidates. - The results of earlier preclinical and clinical trials may not be predictive of future clinical trial results. - Our preclinical studies and clinical trials may fail to demonstrate the safety and efficacy of our product candidates, or serious adverse or unacceptable side effects may be identified during the development of our product candidates, which could prevent or delay regulatory approval and commercialization, increase our costs or necessitate the abandonment or limitation of the development of some of our product candidates. - We are dependent on third-party vendors to maintain and support our manufacturing and cell processing.
+If any of our third-party vendors experience disruptions, or otherwise cease or substantially reduce their operations, our business and operations could be adversely affected. - Our strategic relationship with BCM is dependent, in part, upon our ongoing relationship with key medical and scientific personnel and advisors.

-- The results of earlier preclinical and clinical trials may not be predictive of future clinical trial results. - Our business and operations could be adversely affected by the effects of health epidemics, including the COVID-19 pandemic. - Our preclinical studies and clinical trials may fail to demonstrate the safety and efficacy of our product candidates, or serious adverse or unacceptable side effects may be identified during the development of our product candidates, which could prevent or delay regulatory approval and commercialization, increase our costs or necessitate the abandonment or limitation of the development of some of our product candidates. - Establishing and maintaining our own cGMP manufacturing facility is subject to many risks.
-Although we established our own cGMP manufacturing facility, in the future we may be dependent on third-party vendors to design, build, maintain and support our manufacturing and cell processing facilities. - Our strategic relationship with BCM is dependent, in part, upon our ongoing relationship with key medical and scientific personnel and advisors. - Our commercial success depends upon attaining significant market acceptance of our product candidates, if approved, among physicians, patients, healthcare payors and the medical community. - The biotechnology and immunotherapy industries are characterized by rapid technological developments and a high degree of competition.
+- Our commercial success depends upon attaining significant market acceptance of our product candidates, if approved, among physicians, patients, healthcare payors and the medical community. - The biotechnology and immunotherapy industries are characterized by rapid technological developments and a high degree of competition.
 We may be unable to compete with more substantial enterprises. - If we are unable to protect our proprietary rights, we may not be able to compete effectively or operate profitably. - We are subject to extensive regulation, which can be costly, time consuming and can subject us to unanticipated delays.
 Even if we receive regulatory approval of our product candidates, we will be subject to ongoing quality and regulatory obligations and continued regulatory review, which may result in significant additional expense, and we may be subject to penalties if we fail to comply with regulatory requirements or experience unanticipated problems with our product candidates. - The price of our stock may be volatile.